-American Legion Post #20 has established state established scholarships for WCCS students.
+American Legion Post #20 has established two \$850.00 scholarships for WCCS students.
 To be eligible, students must be residents of Alabama.
 Sons, daughters, grandsons, and granddaughters of veterans of World War I, World War II, Korean War, and Vietnam will receive first priority.
-Applications may be obtained from the WCCS Office of Financial Aid or from The Department Adjutant, The American Legion, and P. O. Box 1069, Montgomery, AL 36192.
-The application deadline is April 1 each year.
+Applications may be obtained from the WCCS Financial Aid Office or from The Department Adjutant, The American Legion, P. O. Box 1069, Montgomery, AL 36192.
+The application deadline is May 1 each year.